Are you ready to apply to Loreto Sixth Form College 2026/2027?

 This is your chance to shine!
 Talk about:

-Your hobbies, interests, and anything cool you’ve done.
+Your hobbies, interests, and anything of interest to you.

 What you might want to do in the future.

 You can save your progress and return to it anytime.
-Just keep in mind that your school must add a reference to complete your application, so be sure to check their deadline.
+Just keep in mind that your school/academy must add a reference to complete your application, so be sure to check their deadline.

 Priority of applications: